tuhindaw/tuhin-lcs-test/README.md

      Step1 : Make sure the spring boot server application is running.
 If not, run the application first.
 Then execute below ./gradlew build -> to build project

+Or, can be executed the test class directly by executing the below command
+    ./gradlew -Dtest.single=LcstestApplicationTests test